 Dan Bernard is an associate in Sterne Kessler’s Electronics and Trial & Appellate Practice Groups.
-His practice includes preparation and prosecution of patent applications, post-grant proceedings at the USPTO Patent Trial and Appeal Board (PTAB), patent litigation in U.S. District Courts, and Section 337 investigations at the U.S. International Trade Commission (ITC).
+His practice includes preparation and prosecution of patent applications in the united States and abroad, post-grant proceedings at the USPTO Patent Trial and Appeal Board (PTAB), patent litigation in U.S. District Courts, and Section 337 investigations at the U.S. International Trade Commission (ITC). ).
+Dan has worked extensively on multiple district court litigation matters and PTAB trial proceedings, in addition to having drafted dozens of patent applications for computer-related technology spanning multiple disciplines.
 Given his international background and inside knowledge of the USPTO and the ITC, Dan brings unique insight into patent-related matters.

 While attending law school at night, Dan worked full time in the patent field.
 He worked as a law clerk at the ITC in the Office of Unfair Import Investigations (OUII), as a summer associate at a general practice law firm in DC, and as a patent examiner at the USPTO, all while serving as an executive editor on The George Washington Law Review.
 During this time, Dan successfully completed the rigorous signatory program to become a primary examiner.
 He has examined hundreds of computer-related patent applications over the course of seven years at the USPTO.
 Dan also served as an executive board member and student representative for the GW East Asian Law Society.
 Additionally, he worked for GW Law as a tutor and assistant for courses on post-grant patent proceedings and design law.

-Dan’s experience covers a variety of technical fields, including computer architecture, memory systems, data storage and retrieval, virtualization, virtual machine management, integrated circuit description and verification, digital signal processing, database management, consumer electronics, digital typesetting, document processing, embedded systems, electronic gaming, open-source software, cryptography, information security, and Internet applications.
+Dan’s experience covers a variety of technical fields, including computer architecture, memory systems, data storage and retrieval, virtualization, virtual machine management, integrated circuit description and verification, digital signal processing, database management, consumer electronics, digital typesetting, document processing, embedded systems, electronic gaming, open-source software, distributed-ledger and blockchain technology, cryptography, information security, and Internet applications.